alexsandrov16/mke4u/README.md

-# mk4u
+# Mk4U
-A lightweight, easy to use CMS built with PHP
+A lightweight flat file CMS written with PHP, currently in the development stage.